Symphony, K. 208+102 (Mozart)

 The Symphony in C major "No. 52", K. 208+102, was composed by Wolfgang Amadeus Mozart in 1775.
-The first two movements are from the opera Il re pastore, K. 208, and the last movement, K. 102/213c, were composed separately.
+The first two movements are from the opera Il re pastore, K. 208, and the last movement, K. 102/213c, was composed separately.
 The movements are played one after another without a break.

 The symphony is scored for two flutes, two oboes, two horns, two trumpets and strings.
 The flutes are silent for the third movement.

 The symphony consists of the following movements: